 Culture shock is inevitable wherever you move to, and can be a painful process but there are ways of minimising it and making the best out of your new surroundings.

 Stages of Adjustment

 A number of experts who have studied the phenomenon have charted several stages to culture shock found in the experiences of most people who resettle in another culture.
-It can best be illustrated by the so-called W-curve seen at right.
+It can best be illustrated by the so-called W-curve.

 Stage One, right after arrival, is characterized by initial euphoria and is also called “the honeymoon period.”
 In this period, everything is new, much of it exciting.
 You will be struck by the similarities between your homeland and Germany, as well as by the things that seem to be more efficient, that work better here.
 This period can last from a few weeks to a few months, but it is almost inevitable that it will eventually take a downward spin.

 Stage Two is characterized by disenchantment, irritability, confusion, maybe even harsh resentment towards Germans and all things German.
 Suddenly, differences that you didn’t even notice before or that may have seemed charming during Stage One become sources of frustration, even aggravation.
 They also take on an importance they would not have under normal circumstances, as you begin to feel trapped in a strange and foreign culture.

 Stage Two is what people usually identify as “culture shock.”
 It’s the most hazardous, because you’ll find the irritability seeping into all your relationships, including your marriage and family life, along with the workplace.
 You may even suffer health problems, often those with a psychosomatic basis.
 While in this unpleasant stage, the best thing you can do to boost your lagging spirits is to remember that almost everyone goes through this to some extent, and it usually leads into a more pleasant third stage.